open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 ### Contract

 The contract section is used to provide details of contracts that have been entered into.

-<div class="include-csv" data-src="standard/docs/field_definitions/release-contract.csv" data-table-class="table table-striped schema-table"></div>

-#### Notes

 Every contract needs to have a related award, linked via the ```awardID``` property.
 This is because supplier information is contained within the 'award'.
 The framework contract details below help illustrate the reasons for this.

+<div class="include-csv" data-src="standard/docs/field_definitions/release-contract.csv" data-table-class="table table-striped schema-table"></div>

 #### Framework contracts